-March 2013: Software Answers releases an API enabling the ProgressBook Suite of products to integrate with third-party applications for an open platform software solution.
+March 2013: Software Answers releases VendorLink, an API that enables the ProgressBook Suite of products to integrate with third-party applications.

 August 2012: SPARCC ITC in Ohio rolls out the ProgressBook GradeBook module to several school districts that had been using ProgressBook StudentInformation/DASL.